-Nearly 5 million asthmatics could benefit from antifungal therapyMay 8th, 2013 in Inflammatory disorders /
+Nearly 5 million asthmatics could benefit from antifungal therapyMay 8, 2013 in Medicine & Health / Inflammatory disorders

 An estimated 4,837,000 asthmatics with allergic bronchopulmonary aspergillosis (ABPA) could benefit substantially from antifungal treatment, say researchers from The University of Manchester and the University of Toronto.